nammayatri/nammayatri/Backend/README.md

     nix run nixpkgs#cachix use nammayatri
     ```
     - For this command to succed, you must have added yourself to the `trusted-users` list of `nix.conf`
-1. If you are also developing the backend, we recommend that you install **nix-direnv** and **starship**.
-See the [explanation here](https://haskell.flake.page/direnv); here is a [home-manager template](https://github.com/juspay/nix-dev-home) that you can use to get started easily.
+1. If you are also developing the backend, we recommend that you install **nix-direnv** and **starship**.[^direnv] See the [explanation here](https://haskell.flake.page/direnv); here is a [home-manager template](https://github.com/juspay/nix-dev-home) that you can use to get started easily.
-    - While this is not strictly required, direnv is recommended for better IDE integration in VSCode and other editors.
+    - direnv is recommended for better IDE integration in VSCode and other editors.

+[^direnv]: Not strictly required to develop nammayatri.
+If you do not use `direnv` however you would have to remember to manually restart the `nix develop` shell, and know when exactly to do this each time.

 #### Other tools